Last Updated: April 29, 2015

 turns upside down.
 It is a role I'm used to but one that never

 Lynn's mother is strong-willed and independent.
 But Lynn has

 come to realize that her mother needs to be moved so that she can

-moving her from New York to Maine, where her mother will live
+her from New York to Maine, where her mother will live next door

-next door and receive full-time professional home health care.
-Lynn
+and receive full-time professional home health care.
+Lynn knows

-relocating her mother from her home of fifty years is the right
+her mother from her home of fifty years is the right thing to

 Every aspect of handling our aging parents' futures can provoke

 tremendous ambivalence.
 We are often in denial about their

 increased vulnerability as well as their reduced decision-making